03 Apr Natural Burial – A Tranquil Space, a Beautiful Place

 A NATURAL BURIAL EXPERIENCE

 Gentle rolling fields, woodlands and a converted barn are just part of its charm.
 The converted barn has a beautiful log burner and stunning views all the way across to the Glastonbury Tor.
-It’s these things make the award-winning Higher Ground Meadow Natural Burial Ground a wonder to behold.
+These things make the award-winning Higher Ground Meadow Natural Burial Ground a wonder to behold.

-The Owner, Jo and her son Tom have, over the last ten years, turned Higher Ground Meadow into a peaceful, tranquil final resting-place.
-This allows you to spend time with your loved ones in quiet contemplation, totally at one with nature.
+The Owner, Jo Vassie and her son Tom have, over the last ten years, turned Higher Ground Meadow into a peaceful and tranquil final resting-place.
+So tranquil that you can spend time with your loved ones in quiet contemplation, totally at one with nature.

 ALTERNATIVE NATURAL BURIAL

-The Natural Burial Ground is adding a round barrow, a space for placing the ashes of loved ones.
-Look out for the notification of its’ opening, you won’t be sorry!
+The Natural Burial Ground is adding a round barrow which is a space for placing the ashes of loved ones.
+Look out for the notification of its’ opening because you won’t be sorry!

 AT ONE WITH NATURE